foobacca/octoblog/source/_posts/2013-03-31-initial-tagging-and-afew.markdown

     [ArchiveSentMailsFilter]

     [Filter.spamcom]
-    message = 'Delete all messages from spammer' query = 'from:spam@spam.com'
+    message = Delete all messages from spammer query = from:spam@spam.com
     tags = deleted;-new

     [Filter.notmuch]
-    message = 'Tag all messages from the notmuch mailing list' query = 'to:notmuch@notmuchmail.org'
+    message = Tag all messages from the notmuch mailing list query = to:notmuch@notmuchmail.org
     tags = notmuch

     [Filter.myinbox]
-    message = 'My version of the inbox filter' query = 'tag:new'
+    message = My version of the inbox filter query = tag:new
     tags = inbox;unread;-new

 Not that the queries do not include `tag:new` because this is implied when afew is run with the `--new` flag.